 Punk was interviewed at cage side by Joe Rogan and said he is done with professional wrestling and that MMA is his full-time career now because it’s now or never for him.

 Punk said that the weight class he will fight at is up in the air, but he is looking at middleweight (185 lbs), but welterweight (170 lbs) is a possibility.
 He also said that he will not fight at light heavyweight (205 lbs)

-The WWE championship is the holy grail of professional wrestling.
-It’s the belt that every aspiring, and current, wrestler dreams of holding.
-Having this honor bestowed upon you means you are the best that this business has to offer which in turn produced some of the most memorable feuds.
-Today, I will rank the top ten WWE champions of all time.
+The WWE Championship is the holy grail of professional wrestling.
+It’s the belt that every aspiring and current wrestler dreams of holding.
+Having this honor bestowed upon you means you are the best that this business has to offer.

-To say this list was hard to compile would be a huge understatement.
-42 wrestlers over a 50 year time span made for several list changes.
+To say this list was hard to compile would be a colossal understatement—42 wrestlers over 50 years made for several list changes.
 The thing to remember is that all lists of this type are subjective.
-You do the best you can with a criteria that makes sense to you.
+You do the best you can with criteria that make sense to you.

 For example, Money is extremely important, but being a big draw doesn’t define a wrestler.
-Iron Man 3 made over four hundred million at the box office but it’s not going to win Best Picture at the Oscars.
+Iron Man 3 made over four hundred million at the box office, but it’s not winning Best Picture at the Oscars.

 Superstars marks the newest foray into the comic book genre for WWE.
 While their previous efforts were met with little success, in essence, this offering has already succeeded where the others have failed because Mick Foley pens the script.
 The book reads like an episode of Monday Night Raw with several different story lines taking place within the noir landscape.